Wildix/xBeesConnect/README.md

 ### Response type

-some requests retrieve a response from xBees with data or message
+Some requests retrieve a response from x-bees with data or message:

 ```ts
 type Response = {